We have 18 children in our class. Our teacher is Miss Katie Loney. Our Classroom Assistant is Miss Holmes.

 Water is readily available in the classroom.
 The children are encouraged to help themselves throughout the day.

-PE takes place every Tuesday afternoon.
+PE takes place every Tuesday Morning.
 Please label all your child's uniform and PE kit.

 Outdoor play is a big part of our curriculum.
 At Scout Road we provide the children with waterproof clothing.
 Please could you make sure your child has a suitable warm coat, hat, gloves and wellies.